Euro 2028 stadium list detailed if UK and Ireland bid successful

-Euro 2028 stadium list revealed if bid successful as 9 UK and Ireland cities given good news
+Hampden Park included in Euro 2028 stadium list if UK & Ireland bid successful as Ian Maxwell outlines upgrade plans

 The potential venues for the 2028 Euros have been detailed if the UK and Ireland bid is successful